by Elizabeth Marglin

 Fill up on fiber

-Fiber, says Karen Olsen, a dietician at Mayo Clinic, “helps IBS symptoms by both controlling constipation by making one’s stool softer, and controlling diarrhea because fiber absorbs fluid.”
+Fiber, says Karen Olsen, a dietitian at Mayo Clinic, “helps IBS symptoms by both controlling constipation by making one’s stool softer, and controlling diarrhea because fiber absorbs fluid.”
 Having consistent fiber in your diet also decreases the pressure on the colon, thus easing gas and bloating issues.
 Increase the amount of plant-based foods — think fruits, vegetables, whole grains — but try to space out the amount of high-fiber foods you eat throughout the day.
 Eating a lot of fiber all at once just exacerbates the bloating/gas double whammy.

 Drinking more liquids, mostly water, is key to minimizing IBS pain.
 Since fiber absorbs fluid, you need to be sure to keep well hydrated; otherwise you may make constipation worse.
 Caffeine and carbonated beverages don’t do your system any favors; the caffeine may over-stimulate your bowels, and the soda contributes to gas and heartburn.
 The best things to drink, besides water, are herbal teas like peppermint, which soothes the gastrointestinal tract, and chamomile, which reduces intestinal inflammation.